harmonydata/harmonydata.github.io/content/en/sdq-vs-beck-anxiety-inventory.md

 title: SDQ vs Beck Anxiety Inventory
 ---

-## SDQ vs Beck Anxiety Inventory: harness the power of Harmony for advanced psychological research
+## Harmonising and comparing SDQ vs Beck Anxiety Inventory: harness the power of Harmony for advanced psychological research

 When we talk about powerful psychological assessment tools, the Strengths and Difficulties Questionnaire (SDQ) and the Beck Anxiety Inventory (BAI) are two instruments that spring readily to mind.